-Once you make a decision to follow a network of walking trails and discover a magnificent Sligo via the route that takes walkers on a fantastic loop walk, you’ll be in for a treat.
+Once you decide to follow a network of walking trails and discover a magnificent Sligo via the route that takes walkers on a fantastic loop walk, you’ll be in for a treat.

-In short, the trail waves past the constantly shifting ocean shores then continues around the Sligo Airport run-way, where if you are lucky with timing can see the Irish Coast Guard Helicopter take off, and then further onto Killaspugbrone Church ruins.
+In short, the trail waves past the constantly shifting ocean shores and then continues around the Sligo Airport runway, where if you are lucky with timing can see the Irish Coast Guard Helicopter take off, and then further onto Killaspugbrone Church ruins.

-From the church and adjoined graveyard, the path brings you to another white sand beach before you traverse trough a lovely wooded area and then crosses the other end of Sligo Airport runway.
+From the church and adjoined graveyard, the path brings you to another white sand beach before you traverse through a lovely wooded area and then cross the other end of the Sligo Airport runway.
 From here the route will lead you on the main Sligo – Strandhill road and on your way to the finish point, you’ll get to walk past Knocknarea and see Dolly’s Cottage.

 Getting to the trailhead